-The Group will implement the amendments on the required effective date.
-The amendments are not expected to have significant impact on the Group's consolidated financial statements.
+The Group implemented the amendments on the required effective date.
+The amendments did not have significant impact on the Group's consolidated financial statements.

-3.2.3 Amendments to IAS 7 Statement of Cash Flows and IFRS 7 Financial Instruments: Disclosures: Supplier Finance Arrangements (issued on 25 May 2023 and effective for annual periods beginning on or after 1 January 2024)
+3.1.3 Amendments to IAS 7 Statement of Cash Flows and IFRS 7 Financial Instruments: Disclosures: Supplier Finance Arrangements (issued on 25 May 2023 and effective for annual periods beginning on or after 1 January 2024; adopted by the EU on 15 May 2024)